ericstolly/cipher/chapters/chapter-2-infection.md

 ```

 Yet agian.. just from looking at this code, we can gather a fair amount of information.
-  - The code writes many lines of code to a file.
+  - The code writes many lines of code different files. (io.open, write, close)
   - It appears to infect the default resources of FiveM.
+(Due to the fact it writes lines that can be seen in fxmanifest.lua)
   - They are hiding function names encoded with UTF-8.

 We once again simply map the values of all the UTF-8 encoded strings to better understand what functions are being called and where.